Key Points on Understanding Your Dog’s Nutritional Needs:

 The healthiest diet for dogs includes:

-- Healthy Fats: incorporate fish oil and flaxseed oil to enhance a shiny coat and maintain healthy skin.
+2. Healthy Fats: incorporate fish and flaxseed to enhance a shiny coat and maintain healthy skin.

-- Hydration: Make sure your furry friend has constant access to fresh, clean water.
+5. Hydration: Ensure your furry friend can constantly access fresh, clean water.

 Pro Tip: Always consult your veterinarian to tailor the diet to your dog’s specific needs based on their age, breed, size, and health conditions.